Generic Name: idarubicin (eye-da-ROO-bi-sin)

 Chemical Class: Anthracycline

-Before you begin treatment with idarubicin, you and your doctor should talk about the good idarubicin will do as well as the risks of using it.
+Before you begin treatment with idarubicin, you and your doctor should talk about the benefit as the risks of using idarubicin.

-Idarubicin is to be administered only by or under the supervision of your doctor.
+Idarubicin is to be given only by or under the direct supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For idarubicin, the following should be considered: